aheissenberger/gatsby-starter-netlify-cms/src/content/blog/meet-as.md

   us!
 image: /img/fb_meet_us.jpg
 ---
-Meet us or one of our partners and advisors at the following events and get in touch with us, have a short chat, catch-up or simply say "Hi":
+Meet us or one of our partners and advisors at the following events, and get in touch with us, have a short chat, catch-up or simply say "Hi":

 June 6, 2018: Money20/20 in Amsterdam - [Brian Heinen](https://www.linkedin.com/in/brianheinen/), Advisor